wp-plugins/appreplica/readme.txt

 = 1.3 =

-Simply upgrade the plugin to enable Flickr embeds.
-You can configure your Flickr account by signing in to http://appreplica.com
+Upgrade the plugin to enable Flickr embeds.